-Sam McPherson is Director of Partnerships at Itad and has over 20 years of experience in international development.
+Sam McPherson is a Partner at Itad and has over 20 years of experience in international development.

 Sam specialises in research, planning, monitoring and evaluation.
 He has excellent facilitation skills and has key programmatic and evaluation expertise in health, knowledge management, strategic planning, organisational effectiveness, Results-Based Management (RBM) and Value for Money (VfM) assessment.
 Prior to joining Itad, he was Associate Director: Field Programmes at the HIV/ AIDS Alliance.
 In this position, Sam was a member of the Alliance’s Senior Management Team and was responsible for heading up the Planning Analysis and Learning Unit at the Alliance which, amongst other things, led on the Alliance’s work on research, evaluation, aid effectiveness/VfM analysis and strategic planning across 42 countries.

 Sam has project managed, directed and provided quality assurance to a large number of complex and high profile evaluations while at Itad and before.
 He has hands-on experience in rolling out planning, monitoring and reporting systems in two different international NGOs, as well as setting up and managing large project teams.
 Recent evaluations he has been/currently is involved in are the Global Fund’s 2017 Strategic Review (Team Lead), the DFID-funded Evaluation of DFID-CHAI Market-Shaping for Access to Safe, Effective and Affordable Health Commodities (Project Director) and The evaluation of the Department of Health’s Fleming Fund (Quality Assurance).
 Sam has also represented civil society organisations at the UN Monitoring Evaluation and Reference Group (MERG) and his broad experience in evaluation is complemented with strong research skills, proven by a long track record of published reports and academic papers.